The #SaveMildmay Campaign

 The Campaign was picked up by Reuters, which meant that #SaveMildmay went global, with our story being reported as far away as Canada and Taiwan.

-To find out how Mildmay is managing to treat patients with COVID-19, our HIV patients and developments with our new Homeless Pathway, read these Q&As by our CEO, Geoff Coleman, in this blog post
+To find out how Mildmay is managing to treat patients with COVID-19, our HIV patients and developments with our new Homeless Pathway, read this update by our Chief Executive, Geoff Coleman.

-Prince Harry, continuing his mother's passion, opened Mildmay’s new hospital in 2015 and it is still the only specialist hospital in Europe providing neurological rehabilitation for people with HIV.
+Prince Harry, continuing his mother's passion, opened Mildmay’s new hospital in 2015 and it remains the only specialist hospital in Europe providing neurological rehabilitation for people with HIV.